 Shar Pei don't generally enjoy having nails trimmed.
 Getting them into a weekly routine of trimming at a young age will help get them used to this and more tolerant.
 Be persistent, patient and firm.
 Be careful not to cut behind the quick.
-If you do; stop the bleeding, clean and apply some Savlon or Sudocrem.
+If you do; stop the bleeding, clean and apply a styptic pen or powder.
+If you dont have either at hand then Savlon or Sudocrem are good alternatives.
 Many find using a Dremel type device on the nails is much easier and there is less risk of injuring the quick.
 They may not like the sound of this device at first but will get used to it with repeated use.

 One of the most recognisable features of the Shar Pei is their unique triangular shaped ears that lie close to the head.
 The small, tight ear flap causes very little air circulation, resulting in moisture and natural ear wax being caught in the ear canal.
 The result is the potential for foul smelling ear infections.
 The best way to keep this under control is through routine ear maintenance and an appropriate diet.
 Yeast infections are commonplace if the ears are not maintained properly.

 Proper maintaining of the ears should be a weekly task.
 Note however, on some occasions with persistent infections they may need to have medication such as Otomax Ear Drop Suspension prescribed by a Vet.
 A good ear cleaner now available over the counter is CleanAural Sensitive for dogs.
 An Homeopathic remedy alternative is Mullein Herbal Oil Ear Drops by Phytopet.
 Zymox is also a product that receives excellent reviews.